huplay/open-all-gpt/README.md

 This is a demo application which implements different large language models in Java for learning purposes.

-The main goal is to demonstrate the different decoder-only transformer architectures (without training), not to create an optimized application.
+The main goal is to demonstrate the different decoder-only transformers architectures (without training), not to create an optimized application.

 The second goal was to be able to execute as many models as possible.
 But it is limited by the operative memory, so I created a network framework which can split the task for multiple computers.

 There's no parallel execution, so it is only a demonstration (and test) whether the used algorithm is correct for larger models.

-The core transformer architecture is implemented multiple times for different models.
+The core transformers architecture is implemented multiple times for different models.
 The differences are mostly small, so it would be possible to make a single, more general implementation, but then handling the differences would occupy most of the code, so the separate implementations are more clear.
 Additionally, you can easily compare these, and at the beginning of the code I listed the differences in comments.

 The core mathematical utility is implemented in three versions.
 There's a `standard` variant, which calculates everything using the simplest way.
 But I added an `ND4J` and a `Vector-API` implementation also, which can help a little bit to make the inference faster.